It’s time to get “Blue Tuxedo” out there and Heard!

 What I’m up to:

-I’m hoping to raise some money to get the record I made in Nashville a few years back with Thomm Jutz manufactured, promoted and out in the world where it belongs.
+I’m hoping to raise some money to get the record I made in Nashville a few years back with multiple Grammy nominee Thomm Jutz manufactured, promoted and out in the world where it belongs.
 I’ve slowly come around to being convinced it’s worthy of the effort and expense.
 I hope you’ll think so too.
 I felt pretty good about the songs I took to Thomm’s studio but really had no real idea what I was walking into.
 I didn’t know who the players would be -or even who they were -until after they drove off after three and a half hours.
+Thomm and I played all the guitars.
+Thomm sang all the background harmonies.
+The session band was a killer: Dave Francis on acoustic and upright bass, Lynn Williams on drums and percussion and “utility man” Justin Moses -on fiddle, banjo and Dobro.
+Wow.

 I hope to raise enough funds to release the record with new packaging, ready for digital play and tracking -and to have enough of a budget to promote it effectively to a broader audience.
-I’ll be snazzing up my web page, make some new videos, and generally clean up my act.
+I’ll be snazzing up my web page, making some new videos, and generally, get my house in better order.
 The record some of you know as “The View From Mt.
 Juliet” has been retitled “Blue Tuxedo.”
 The record also contains “Bluebonnet Girl” -a song I wrote for Ramona that, incredibly enough, my old friend and Nashville legend David Olney had adopted as his own in his last months among us.
 There’s so much more to that story.
-I’ll add a link or two to fill out more of the details when the new website is up.
+I’ll add a link or two to fill out more of the details when I can.

 In the years since its recording, this record has been accruing some rather extraordinary mojo, praised, incredibly enough, by some of my musical heroes, including some of my Nashville songwriting heroes Thom Schuyler, Craig Bickhardt, Don Henry, Jack Sundrud and Tony Arata, all of whom I’ve had the honor of swapping songs with on stage at a number of Bluebird Cafe-style In-The-Round concerts

-The Nashville tracks exist only on home-burned copies made for friends, but it’s never been out there with all the metadata and other things you need to have it played on digital streaming platforms like Soundcloud and others.
+The Nashville tracks exist only on home-burned copies made for friends, but an official recording has never been out there with all the metadata and other things necessary to have the songs available to be played on digital streaming platforms like Spotify, Bandcamp, Soundcloud and others.